Space Pioneer: History

-The company secured US$30 million venture capital funding in a pre-B funding round in July 2021.
-The funds will be used to complete initial development of the Tianlong-1 reusable launch vehicle, a kerolox-propellant vehicle with a payload capacity to orbit exceeding 3 t, during 2021–22.
+In July 2021, the company secured US$30 million venture capital funding in a pre-B funding round.
+The funds were used to complete initial development of the Tianlong-1 reusable launch vehicle, a kerolox-propellant vehicle with a payload capacity to orbit exceeding 3 t, during 2021–22.

+In April 2023 the first launch of Tianlong-2 was successful.

+In July 2023, Space Pioneer announced that it had raised hundreds of millions of yuan in C-round funding, bringing the total amount raised to around US$414 million.
+The funds will be used for the development of the Tianlong-3 reusable launch vehicle.

 Technology

-Space Pioneer is developing reusable spaceflight technology rather than the traditional expendable rocket technology developed by the national governments of every spacefaring nation prior to the 2010s, including China.
+Space Pioneer is developing reusable spaceflight technology rather than the traditional expendable rocket technology.
 Both launch vehicles and liquid rocket engines are being designed for reuse.

-Rockets
+Tianlong-1

 Tianlong-1 is a kerosene-liquid oxygen (kerolox) fueled vehicle using the Tianhuo-3 engine, with a payload capacity to low Earth orbit exceeding 3 t.

+Tianlong-2

-Tianlong-2, another launch vehicle designed by the company, will enter service in early 2023.
+Tianlong-2, another launch vehicle designed by the company, entered service in early 2023.
 It is 32.8m tall, and it can lift up to 2t to LEO and 1.5t to 500km SSO.
+The maiden flight of Tianlong-2 took place on 2 April 2023, successfully carrying the Jinta cubesat from Hunan Hangsheng Satellite Technology to a Sun-synchronous orbit.
+This mission represented the first successful launch of a Chinese privately funded, liquid-fueled, kerolox rocket with Space Pioneer becoming the first startup company to reach orbit on its maiden attempt.